-It is vital that any concerns are reported as soon as possible and that unnecessary delay is avoided.
-If at any time there is concern that a child has suffered from serious harm or is at risk of immediate serious harm to a child then this must be reported immediately - anybody can make a referral under such circumstances.
+It is vital that any concerns are reported as soon as possible, and that unnecessary delay is avoided.
+If at any time there is concern that a child has suffered from serious harm or is at risk of immediate serious harm then this must be reported immediately - anybody can make a referral under such circumstances.

 Schools/settings need to be alert to the possible signs and symptoms of all forms of abuse.
-In ""Keeping children safe in education: Statutory guidance for schools and colleges - 2 September 2019" (DfE, Sept 2019) detailed information is provided by the DfE in Annexe A relating to:
+In ""Keeping children safe in education: Statutory guidance for schools and colleges - 1 September 2020" (DfE, Sept 2020) detailed information is provided by the DfE in Annexe A relating to:

 - Children and the court system

 - Children missing from education

 - Children with family members in prison

 - Child sexual exploitation

 - Child criminal exploitation: county lines

 - Domestic abuse

 - Homelessness

-- So-called 'honour-based' violence including FGM and forced marriage
+- So-called 'honour-based' abuse including FGM and forced marriage

-- Preventing radicalisation and The Prevent Duty

-- Peer on peer abuse

-- Sexual violence and sexual harassment between children in schools and colleges

-- Upskirting

-- · Additional advice and support.